PharaohTools/ptconfigure/README.md

 -----------------
 To install cleopatra cli on your machine do the following.
 If you already have php5 and git installed skip line 1:

+# CentOS do this            | # Ubuntu do this
-sudo apt-get install php5 git
+sudo yum install php5 git   | sudo apt-get install php5 git

 git clone https://github.com/phpengine/cleopatra && sudo php cleopatra/install-silent